 - Hin-han-xo-na, his x mark.

-Witnesses to signatures of above chiefs
+Witnesses to signatures of above chiefs and soldiers,

 - Lewis Cass Hunt,